nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `s/` sorts internships by status in the given order: `BOOKMARKED`, `PENDING`, `ACCEPTED`, `COMPLETED`, `REJECTED`.
 - When sorted by interview date, internships with no interview dates are listed at the bottom of the list.

+Examples:
+* `list -i` followed by `sort -i c/` sorts all internships in InterNUS by company name.
+* `find -i c/Meta` followed by `sort -i s/` sorts all internships at **Meta** by status.

 <div markdown="block" class="alert alert-info">
+**:information_source: Note:**<br>
-**:information_source: Note:** Both the person list and internship list will remain sorted by the last given criterion until InterNUS is closed.
-The sorted order persists during additions, deletions and editing of persons and internships.
+- The internship list will remain sorted by the last given criterion until InterNUS is closed.
+- The sorted order persists during additions, deletions and editing of persons and internships.
+- Internships with no interview dates appear at the bottom of the list when sorted by interview date.
 </div>

 ## 4.8.
 General